saurabhchoudhury/architecture-center/docs/guide/pillars.md

 ### Resiliency guidance

-- Designing resilient applications for Azure
+- [Designing resilient applications for Azure][resiliency]
-- Design patterns for resiliency
+- [Design patterns for resiliency][resiliency-patterns]
-- Transient fault handling
-- Retry guidance for specific services
+- Best practices: [Transient fault handling][transient-fault-handling], [Retry guidance for specific services][retry-service-specific]
-- Resiliency checklist
+- [Resiliency checklist][resiliency-checklist]

 ## Management and DevOps

 This pillar covers the operations processes that keep an application running in production.

 ### Deployment
 Deployments must be reliable and predictable.
 They should be automated to reduce the chance of human error.
 They should be a fast and routine process, so they don't slow down the release of new features or bug fixes.
-Equally important, you must be able to quickly roll back or roll forward if an application update has problems.
+Equally important, you must be able to quickly roll back or roll forward if an update has problems.

 ### Monitoring and diagnostics

 Cloud applications run in a remote datacenter where you do not have full control of the infrastructure or, in some cases, the operating system.
 In a large application, it's not practical to log into VMs in order to troubleshoot an issue or sift through log files.
 With PaaS services, there may not even be a dedicated VM to log into.
+For these reasons, good monitoring and diagnostics are crucial.

 Monitoring and diagnostics give insight into the system, so that you know when and where failures occur.
 All systems must be observable.
 Use a common and consistent logging schema that lets you correlate events across systems.

 The monitoring and diagnostics process has several distinct phases:

-- Instrumentation - Generating the raw data, from  application logs, web server logs, diagnostics built into the Azure platform, and opther sources.
+- Instrumentation.
+Generating the raw data, from  application logs, web server logs, diagnostics built into the Azure platform, and opther sources.
-- Collection and storage - Consolidating the data into one place
+- Collection and storage.
+Consolidating the data into one place.
-- Analysis and diagnosis - To troubleshoot issues and see the overall health.
+- Analysis and diagnosis.
+To troubleshoot issues and see the overall health.
-- Visualization and alerts - Using telemetry data to spot trends (e.g. a dashboard) or alert the operations team.
+- Visualization and alerts.
+Using telemetry data to spot trends or alert the operations team.

 ### Disaster recovery

 Disaster recovery (DR) is the ability to recover from rare but major incidents.
 It includes backing up and restoring data, redeploying the application, or failing over to another region.
 Some Azure services have built-in functionality that can help with DR. For example, Azure SQL has point-in-time restore and geo-restore.
 Other Azure services for DR include Azure Backup and Azure Site Recovery.

 ### Management and DevOps guidance

 - [Design patterns for management and monitoring][management-patterns]
-- [Best practices: Monitoring and diagnostics][monitoring]
+- Best practices: [Monitoring and diagnostics][monitoring]
 - [DevOps checklist][devops-checklist]
 - [Disaster recovery for applications built on Microsoft Azure][dr-guidance]

 ## Security

-You need to think about security throughout the entire lifecycle of an application, from design and implementation to deployment and operations.
+You must think about security throughout the entire lifecycle of an application, from design and implementation to deployment and operations.
 The Azure platform provides protections against a variety of threats, such as network intrustion and DDoS attacks.
 But you still need to build security into your application and into your DevOps processes.

 Here are some broad security areas to consider.